Farm biosecurity

 This video provides information about key measures you can put in place to protect your property and Queensland.

-Video transcript
+• Video transcript

-Queensland's large coastline, diverse landscape and climate, and our close proximity to South East Asia, together with increasing global trade and greater movement of people and products, increase our biosecurity risks.
-We need to keep watch, and report and manage these potential biosecurity risks to maintain our access to export markets and protect our economy, environment and way of life.
+Queensland’s large coastline diverse landscape and climate, and our close proximity to South East Asia, together with increasing global trade and greater movement of people and products, increase our biosecurity risks.

-When new laws are introduced by the 1st of July biosecurity will be everyone's responsibility.
-You will need to understand and manage your day-to-day biosecurity risks, and industry will play a more active role in management, reporting and response.
-Biosecurity Queensland will also have greater capacity to respond to and manage an emergency.
+New laws were introduced on the 1 July 2016, that makes biosecurity everyone’s responsibility.
+You need to understand and manage your day-to-day biosecurity risks, and industry now plays a more active role in management, reporting and response.

 There are four key measures you can put in place to protect your property.

-Good hygiene on your property is important.
-Make sure everyone washes their hands and shoes, and wears clean clothing.
 Think about setting up a designated cleaning area for visitors and their vehicles and equipment.
-Frequently clean and disinfect all tools and equipment, and don't share them.
+Frequently clean and disinfect all tools and equipment and don’t share them.

-Chemicals can pose risks if not used, stored or disposed of correctly.
-Vaccines, antibiotics, pesticides and other chemical products used on livestock and plants must be applied with caution, and in accordance with government and industry standards.
-Make sure you obtain the appropriate training and advice before you use chemicals on your property.
+Vaccine, antibiotics, pesticides and other chemical products, used on livestock and plants must be applied with caution and in accordance with government and industry standards.

-Biosecurity is everyone's responsibility.
-Report any unusual signs or symptoms immediately—call Biosecurity Queensland on 13 25 23.
-Protect your property and you will protect Queensland.
+Biosecurity is everyone’s responsibility.
+Report any unusual signs or symptoms immediately.
+Call Biosecurity Queensland on 13 25 23.